blob42/gpt-prompts-cli/README.md

 - `update`: Update the list of prompts from the remote repository.
 - `add`: Add a custom prompt to the list.
+- `my`: List my custom prompts.
+- `pr`: Helper to create a pull request to add a custom prompt to awesome-chatgpt-prompts repo.

 ## Features